Gatorade: Benefits And Side Effects Of Ultimate Hydration Drink

 Most children don’t need to drink sports drinks like Gatorade.
 Experts suggest that parents limit their children’s intake of such drinks due to the presence of artificial colors and high sugar content.
 The high levels of sugar and sodium electrolytes in sports drinks can be harmful to children if consumed excessively.
 Gatorade is only useful for active adults and some very active kids (15).

 Water is the best source of hydration for children.
-Also, eating fresh fruits and vegetables can help them get the required amount of carbohydrates and electrolytes.
+Also, eating fresh fruits and vegetables can help them get the required amount of carbohydrates and electrolytes and promote their overall wellness.

 There are plenty of options to replace this high-sugar and calorie-rich sports drink.
 Scroll down to learn more about substitutes for Gatorade.